-An individual employee, who within 40 contractual days within the academic year that the alleged grievance became known to the grievant believes his or her rights have been abridged as provided in this contract, shall make an attempt to resolve any grievance in an informal verbal discussion between the employee and his or her immediate supervisor.
+A Grievant(s), who within 40 contractual days after the alleged grievance became known to the grievant believes his or her rights have been abridged as provided in this contract, shall notify the immediate supervisor that the Informal Stage has begun and make an attempt to resolve any grievance in an informal verbal discussion between the employee and his or her immediate supervisor.
 The informal stage can be extended for as long as both parties agree.
+The informal stage will end upon the employee(s) filing a written grievance with the supervisor or the supervisor giving written notice to the employees(s) of the supervisor's decision.

-- 2. Formal Stage: - Step One.
+2. Formal Stage:

+- Step One.
 If the grievance is not resolved in the Informal a.
-Stage, the grievant may, within five (5) College business days of the time of the final action in the Informal Stage, present in writing to his/her immediate supervisor the grievance.
-A statement of the grievance shall: name the grievant(s) involved, state the facts giving rise to the grievance, identify all provisions of this contract alleged to be violated, state the contention of the grievant(s), be signed by the grievant, and indicate the settlement requested.
-Within five (5) College business days after the written grievance has been presented to the immediate supervisor, a conference shall be arranged to discuss the grievance.
-Within five (5) College business days after the conference, a written response from the immediate supervisor stating the disposition of the grievance shall be forwarded to the grievant(s) with copies forwarded to the Association and to the appropriate dean/associate vice president/vice president. - b.
+Stage, the grievant may, file a written grievance with the immediate supervisor at any time, but no later than five (5) College business days of the date of the written notice of the supervisor's decision.
+A statement of the grievance shall contain: date, name of the grievant(s) involved, statement of the facts giving rise to the grievance, identify all provisions of this contract alleged to be violated, statement of the contention of the grievant(s), a summary of the informal stage, be signed by the grievant(s), and indicate the settlement requested.
+Within five (5) College business days of the date of the written grievance, a written response from the immediate supervisor stating the immediate supervisor's position as to the grievance and the immediate supervisor's summary of the Informal Stage shall be forwarded to the grievant(s) with copies forwarded to the Association President and to the appropriate dean/associate vice president/vice president. - b.
 Step Two.
-If the grievance is not resolved in Step One of the Formal Stage, the grievant(s) may, within five (5) College business days of the filing of the decision of the immediate supervisor, submit to the appropriate vice president a statement of the grievance signed by the grievant(s).
-Within five (5) College business days after receipt of the statement of the grievance, the appropriate vice president shall arrange a conference with the grievant(s) to discuss the grievance.
-Within five (5) College business days after the final conference, the vice president shall file a written disposition of the grievance with the grievant(s) and forward copies to the President of the College and to the Association.
+If the grievance is not resolved in Step One of the Formal Stage, the grievant(s) may, within five (5) College business days of the filing of the decision of the immediate supervisor, submit to the appropriate vice president a written statement of the grievance signed by the grievant(s).
+Within five (5) College business days after receipt of the written statement of the grievance, the appropriate vice president shall arrange conferences with the grievant(s) and the immediate supervisor to discuss the grievance, by mutual agreement said conferences may include all parties.
+Within five (5) College business days after the final conference, the vice president shall file a written disposition of the grievance with the grievant(s) and the immediate supervisor and shall forward copies to the College President and to the Association President.